make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 ## 1. Resize the Swap Memory

 1. Lets Login into our Jetson Nano.
-We will use PuTTY software to remotely login into Nano via SSH
+We will use PuTTY software to remotely login into Nano via SSH.

 <img src="/Enlarge-Swap/screenshots/swap1.png" width="450" height="350">